whyoleg/cryptography-kotlin/PLANS.md

         * TBD: how API for it should look like regarding IV/Nonce/Counter - looks like better to be implicitly provided
     * SHAKE (hash)
     * Ed25519 curve
+  * decide on Digest/SHA/Hash algorithms naming and usage
 * Engines
     * CryptoKit engine
     * Windows CNG engine